louisdorard/full-stack-ml/README.md

       * [Dual-boot installation](https://help.ubuntu.com/community/WindowsDualBoot) alongside Windows
       * [Bootable USB stick](https://ubuntu.com/tutorials/tutorial-create-a-usb-stick-on-windows#1-overview).

 Once your shell and your terminal are set up, you'll be ready to execute all the commands given here!
+Note for Cmder users on Windows: after typing "~" in a command, press the Tab key, and it will replace "~" with the path to your home directory.

 ## About the author